200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-14-LastNightattheSafeword.md

 Take turns.
 Frame scenes.
 Ask questions.
 Pursue plans.

 When you do something to get what you want, roll.
-If youíre good at the thing, roll 0-3d6.
-If youíre bad, roll 1d6.
+If you‚Äôre good at the thing, roll 0-3d6.
+If you‚Äôre bad, roll 1d6.
 Each result generates a token.

 .1-3:  RED fill one of your Pools.
-                Another player chooses which and how that Viceís aggravated.
+                Another player chooses which and how that Vice‚Äôs aggravated.
-.4-5:  YELLOW fill another characterís Pool.
+.4-5:  YELLOW fill another character‚Äôs Pool.
-                Choose whose, which, and how that Viceís aggravated.
+                Choose whose, which, and how that Vice‚Äôs aggravated.
 .6:        BLUE are held, played to clear any Pool.
-                Choose whose, which, and how that Viceís tempered.
+                Choose whose, which, and how that Vice‚Äôs tempered.

 If you roll at least one 4+, you get what you want.
 Otherwise, another player details what happens instead.